 Miller, Anthony. "'In This Last Tempest': Modernising Shakespeare's Tempest on Film."
 Sydney Studies in English 23 (1997-98): 24-40.

 Vaughan, Alden T. and Virginia Mason Vaughan.
-Shakespeare's Caliban: A Cultural History, Cambridge and New York: Cambridge U P, 1991.
+Shakespeare's Caliban: A Cultural History.
+Cambridge; New York: Cambridge University Press, 1991.